Budapest is low-key one of my favorite cities in Europe!

 However, Euros are also widely accepted in most shops, cafes, and restaurants throughout Budapest.

 WHERE TO STAY IN BUDAPEST

-Budapest has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Budapest to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Budapest has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Aria Hotel Budapest

 FOR ALL OTHER PLACES TO STAY IN BUDAPEST, SEARCH ON BOOKING.COM

 When visiting Budapest, here is a list of items I highly recommend bringing with you:

 Hidden Money Wallet

 Keep your cash and other valuables safe with this anti-theft hidden money wallet!